Lines in affine simlicial toric varieties: Affine toric varieits: preliminaries

 {\rm (iv)} The homomorphism $\pi^* : \bk [X_\sigma] \to \bk [x_1, \ldots , x_r]$ induced by $\pi$ is determined by the formula \be \pi^* (\chi^m)=\prod_{l=1}^r x_l^{<m,\rho_l>}.\ee

 {\rm (v)} The image of $\tH_i$ in $\T=\frac{\tT}{G}$ coincides with $H_i$ and $\pi (\tD_i) =D_i$.

 \elem

 \bproof For the fist statement of (i) see \cite[Theorem 5.1.10]{CLS}.
 This implies that $\dim G=\dim A^r -\dim X_\sigma =r-n$.
 For every $u \in U$ one has $\dim \pi^{-1} (u)=r-n$ since it cannot be less by Chevalley's theorem \cite[Chapter II, Exercise 3.22]{Har} and it cannot be larger since $\pi^{-1} (u)$ is a $G$-orbit.
-Being a homogeneous space $\pi^{-1}(u)$ is of the form $G/F$ where $F$ is a subgroup of $G$ and the condition on the dimension implies that $F$ is finite.
+Being a homogeneous space $\pi^{-1}(u)$ is of the form $G/F$ where $F\subset G$ is the stabilizer of the orbit $\pi^{-1}(u)$ and the condition on the dimension implies that $F$ is finite.
 This concludes (i).